malomodaniels/Analysis-of-2020-2021-EPL-Dataset/README.md

 3. Analyse statistical data of the respective clubs
 4. Analyze the statistical data of the players
-C. Data Visualisation using Power BI
+5. Data Visualisation using Power BI